-29.-(1) A person must not intentionally participate in activities knowing that the object or effect of them is, whether directly or indirectly-

-- (a) to circumvent any of the prohibitions in Chapter 2 or 3 of this Part, or - (b) to enable or facilitate the contravention of any such prohibition. - (2) A person who contravenes a prohibition in paragraph (1) commits an offence.
+- 28.-(1) A person must not intentionally participate in activities knowing that the object or effect of them is, whether directly or indirectly- - (a) to circumvent any of the prohibitions in this Part, or - (b) to enable or facilitate the contravention of any such prohibition. - (2) A person who contravenes a prohibition in paragraph (1) commits an offence.